top of page

 23 Franklin Street

-For forty years, 23 Franklin Street was the home of former New London NAACP president Linwood Bland, Jr. It was also a Greek Revival house built by Edward Hempstead around 1845.
+For forty years, 23 Franklin Street was the home of former New London NAACP president Linwood Bland, Jr. It is a Greek Revival house built by Edward Hempstead around 1845.

 With funding from the Connecticut Housing Finance Authority's HTCC program, the City of New London, the State of Connecticut, private loans and our own financial reserves, we abated asbestos, replaced the wiring and heating system, replaced the roof, removed the exterior cedar shingles and repaired the original wood clapboard siding, revealed boarded up windows and a boxed in stairway, repaired the foundation, the plaster, the floors and even a four-inch sag.

-Now this house will continue to grace the Hempstead Historic District, provide affordable homeownership for the next thirty years, and will be one of fifteen sites on the city's Black Heritage Trail.
+Gracing the the Hempstead Historic District, the rehabilitated house will provide affordable homeownership for thirty years, and is one of fifteen sites on the city's Black Heritage Trail.

 Ichabod and Rose Pease